NagabhushanS/TransactionService/README.md

 # How to run
 1. Create a MongoDB server at port 27017
-2. To run in development mode, run following commands:
+2. To run in development mode, run the following commands:

 ``npm start``